ethereum-optimism/specs/specs/interop/token-bridging.md

   using `sendERC20()` and `relayERC20()`, respectively.
 - Unique Messenger: The `sendERC20()` function must exclusively use the `L2toL2CrossDomainMessenger` for messaging.
   Similarly, the `relayERC20()` function should only process messages originating from the `L2toL2CrossDomainMessenger`.
-  - Corollary: xERC20 and other standards from third-party bridges should use different functions.
 - Unique Address: The `sendERC20()` function must exclusively send a message to the same address on the target chain.
   Similarly, the `relayERC20()` function should only process messages originating from the same address.
-  - Note: The Factory will ensure same address deployment.
+  - Note: The `Create2Deployer` preinstall and the custom Factory will ensure same address deployment.
 - Locally initiated: The bridging action should be initialized from the chain where funds are located only.
   - This is because the same address might correspond to different users cross-chain.